citrusframework/citrus/CONTRIBUTING.md

   or [features](https://github.com/citrusframework/citrus/issues/new?template=feature_request.md) has been filled out completely
 * Bigger changes have been transformed to epics and were broken down into smaller issues
 * The context of the issue is understood by at least one maintainer
-  * Therefore it's important to provide as many context as possible
+  * Therefore it's important to provide as much context as possible
 * Acceptance criteria are given
   * In case of a bug: There is a test to pass
   * In case of a feature/enhancement: There is at least one acceptance criteria derived from the user story